corda/corda/docs/source/node-database.rst

     GRANT SELECT, INSERT, UPDATE, DELETE ANY [ADMIN_USER].[TABLE] TO [USER];
     GRANT SELECT ANY SEQUENCE TO [USER];

-When connecting via database user with normal operation permissions, all queries needs to be prefixes the the other schema name.
+When connecting via database user with normal operation permissions, all queries needs to be prefixed with the other schema name.
 Corda node doesn't guarantee to prefix each SQL query with a schema namespace.
 Additional node configuration entry allows to set current schema to ADMIN_USER while connecting to the database:

 .. sourcecode:: none

-    dataSourcePorperties {
+    dataSourceProperties {
         [...]
         connectionInitSql="alter session set current_schema=[ADMIN_USER]"
     }

+To allow VARCHAR2 and NVARCHAR2 column types to store more than 2000 characters ensure the database instance is configured to use extended data types, e.g. for Oracle 12.1 refer to `MAX_STRING_SIZE <https://docs.oracle.com/database/121/REFRN/GUID-D424D23B-0933-425F-BC69-9C0E6724693C.htm#REFRN10321>`_.

 Example node configuration for Oracle: